0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 > “conditions that individuate, immobilize, and separate subjects, even within a world in which mobility and circulation are ubiquitous.
 In this way attention becomes key to the operation of noncoercive forms of power” (Crary, 2001, pg.
 74)

 Over time, these systems continually push our attention and distraction to new limits and thresholds.
-Youtube & Netflix discovers that auto-playing the next related video dramatically increases views; Twitter invents the "pull-to-refresh" UI gesture that leverages variable rewards to trigger addictive behavior as a way to increase user engagement with the timeline; Facebook invents the “red dot” notifications that keep people checking their phone for the next new thing.
+Youtube & Netflix discovers that auto-playing the next related video dramatically increases views; Twitter uses the "pull-to-refresh" UI gesture that leverages variable rewards to trigger addictive behavior as a way to increase user engagement with the timeline; Facebook uses the “red dot” notifications that keep people checking their phone for the next new thing.
 These gadgets are designed to create a “supernormal stimulus,” that is, a stimulus that produces a stronger than natural response.
 We can even internalize the supernormal stimulus—an example is the "phantom vibrate" we sometimes feel in our pocket when no vibration occurs.
 In the case of social media, the supernormal stimulus is used to exploit our response to novelty in order to elicit a behavior that works in the interests of the social media provider.

 This eventually leads to a crisis of attentiveness, where the system must maintain an increased level of distraction.
 In order to continually distract us, the visual landscape must constantly change, requiring us to reorient our attention until the shift from one thing to another becomes the natural state (e.g. the Instagram “Explore” tab).
 Over time, we begin to value our attention while the platforms struggle to get more and more of what they previously got for free.
 This is not sustainable, as newer products need to continually revolutionize the means of distraction or else we will realize how distracted we really are.
 With a loss of distraction, we can more easily achieve self actualization.

 This process of commodification has turned us all into tastemakers, reviewers, likers, retweeters and brand ambassadors.
 The platform takes our real authentic friendships and first commodifies them, reifies them, and then sells them back to us as an “image of friendship”, but one that is bankrupt of any genuine social value.
 Over time, these platforms transform us all into unpaid advertising agencies.
 We promote goods, services, lifestyles and desires to our friends, weaponizing images to generate feelings of jealousy and FOMO amongst our peers during those idle moments when they feel most bored.
 These idle moments are when we are most vulnerable, and thus we’re psychologically primed to accept the supernormal stimulus.
 The platform capitalizes on this vulnerability, and over time begins to redefine what we once considered “real” friendship into a relationship with the platform itself, mediated by the features and “images of friendship” within it through Liked and Retweeted posts, Snapchat streaks, Follow requests, posted text, images or even how we reduce our emotions into a series of emoji (Smith, 2016).

 In this way, the platform is able to monetize our friendships, tastes, opinions, and even our emotions.
 Our internal thoughts and experiences become commodifiable assets, measured as engagements to be analyzed, A-B tested, optimized and charted, then touted by executives in PowerPoint presentations at board meetings.
-Our experiences are packaged and sold, and we are not paid a dime.
+Our experiences are mined, packaged, and sold, and we are not paid a dime.

 Instead of blindly activating our social media habit for that quick dopamine fix, consider who actually benefits.
 Are you performing a microwork task for Facebook or Snapchat?
 If so, then why aren't you being paid?